kitbagjs/router/docs/show-me.md

 ## Navigating with Router Push

-In this clip, we call `useRouter` in setup of `HomeView` and call `router.push` when the button is clicked.
-Notice how all (4) of our routes show up in autocomplete.
-Typescript will throw an error if I use a value other than a valid route key or a fully formed external URL.
+Now we can use the `useRouter` composable in the setup of the `HomeView` component.
+We can then call `router.push` when the button is clicked.
+Notice how all four of our routes show up in autocomplete.
+Typescript will throw an error if a value other than a valid route key or a fully formed external URL.
 Read more about [router push](/core-concepts/navigating#push).

 ![Navigating with Router Push](/router-push.gif)